 |Sony A7« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7|

 The A6500 is a recent model that features in the current product line-up of Sony.
 In contrast, the 70D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 70D vs Sony A6500

-So what conclusions can be drawn?
+So how do things add up?
 Which of the two cameras – the Canon 70D or the Sony A6500 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.